mayueanyou/LVP-CLIP/README.md

 -----

+We use the offcial CLIP model from (https://github.com/openai/CLIP) and include it in the local folder for convernience.

 ## Abstract

 Continual learning (CL) aims to update a model so that it can sequentially learn new tasks without forgetting previously acquired knowledge.
 Recent CL approaches often leverage the vision-language model **CLIP** for its high-dimensional feature space and cross-modality feature matching capabilities.